DILCISBoard/E-ARK-DIP/specification/index.md

 | /fileGrp/ file/ FContent/ @ID | 0..1 | An ID for the <FContent> element | No change - not recommended |
 | /fileGrp/ file/ FContent/ @USE | 0..1 | Statement about intended use of the embedded file | No change - not recommended |

-**Table 10 - Differences between the AIP METS and the DIP METS on node level: structmap** **Node level: structmap**
+**Node level: structmap**

 |Element/ Attribute|Cardi&shy;nality|Description and usage|Change for DIP|